Interpreting a badly worded Will

 A recent case, Vucicevic v Aleksic (2017), has highlighted the value and potential scope of making a claim to court for the terms of a Will to be construed, as well as warning against the difficulties that can be caused if the terms of a Will are uncertain or if a Will has not been properly prepared.

 The Testator in that case, Veljko Aleksic, was originally from the Balkans and moved to England shortly after the Second World War.
-Whilst he lived in England for decades, he never mastered the language.
-However, he built up a substantial Estate, which was valued at almost £2million at his death.
+While he lived in England for decades, he never mastered the language.
+However, he built up a substantial estate, which was valued at almost £2 million at his death.
 It consisted of houses in London and Cardiff, together with land interests in Montenegro.

 A very badly worded Will

 Some years before his death in October 2014, Veljko created a home-made, handwritten Will.
 There were a number of issues with the Will, largely due to the language difficulties (words were misspelt and punctuation misplaced) and also because it hadn’t been professionally drafted.

 Those issues included:

 (i) it didn’t clearly name who was to act as the Executor and administer the Estate,

 (ii) it was signed and witnessed, but there was no date and no attestation clause,

 (iii) it was not clear what legacies were to be left, or to whom, and

 (iv) it was not entirely clear who was to receive the Residuary Estate.